ECF/DubboProvider/README.md

 	</endpoint-descriptions>
 	---End Endpoint Description

-The output in between --Endpoint Description-- and --End Endpoint Description is debug output from RSA indicating that the remote service was imported (note IMPORT_REGISTRATION).
+The output in between --Endpoint Description-- and --End Endpoint Description is debug output from RSA indicating that the remote service was imported (IMPORT_REGISTRATION in above output).
 Prior to the IMPORT_REGISTRATION is this output

 	karaf@root()> Bind demo service
 	service response was: Hello to you osgi consumer

-The Bind demo service indicates that the remote service was bound to the consumer via DS (see [here](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.consumer/src/org/eclipse/ecf/examples/provider/dubbo/demo/consumer/DemoConsumer.java) for the consumer source code).
-The [consumer](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.consumer/src/org/eclipse/ecf/examples/provider/dubbo/demo/consumer/DemoConsumer.java) then calls the DemoService.sayHello method, which makes the remote call to the DemoServiceImpl exported from the other Karaf instance.
+The 'Bind demo service' output indicates that the remote service was bound to the consumer via DS - see [here](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.consumer/src/org/eclipse/ecf/examples/provider/dubbo/demo/consumer/DemoConsumer.java) for the consumer source code.

+The [consumer](https://github.com/ECF/DubboProvider/blob/master/examples/org.eclipse.ecf.examples.provider.dubbo.demo.consumer/src/org/eclipse/ecf/examples/provider/dubbo/demo/consumer/DemoConsumer.java) then calls the DemoService.sayHello method, which makes the remote call to the DemoServiceImpl exported from the other Karaf instance and prints out the result of 'Hello to you osgi consumer'.

 If you go back to the other (DemoServiceImpl) Karaf instance, you should see this in the console output